MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 Multi-Sandboxed Context
 -----------------------

 Managed C modules and functions can be called in a Multi-Sandboxed context.
-Use of ``static native`` Java declaration is allowed in that case.
+Use of ``native`` keyword in the Java method declaration is allowed in that case, since SOAR interprets first the annotation and the ``native`` keyword is only used to declare a Java method with no body.

 ..
    | Copyright 2023, MicroEJ Corp.
 Content in this space is free